 The gradient must flow backward through the averaging operation to reach the input embeddings.
 This is where CBOW fundamentally differs from Skip-gram.

-First, we compute the gradient with respect to the averaged representation .
-This requires multiplying by the context matrix, which maps from the hidden dimension back to the vocabulary:
+Step 1: Compute the gradient with respect to the averaged representation .
+Using the chain rule, this requires multiplying by the context matrix:

 This gradient tells us how the loss would change if we nudged in any direction.
-But is not a learnable parameter.
-It's computed as the average of the context word embeddings, so we must distribute this gradient to the actual parameters: the embedding vectors .
+But is not a learnable parameter; it's computed as the average of the context word embeddings.
+We must therefore distribute this gradient to the actual parameters: the embedding vectors .

 Each context word embedding receives exactly of the gradient signal.
 This division has important implications: